mtov/engsoftmoderna/en/chapter1.md

 > Software testing can reveal the presence of bugs, but not their absence.

-There are at least three critical points to address about testing in this introductory chapter.
+There are at least three relevant points we would like to address about testing in this first chapter.
 First, we should mention that there are many types of tests, including **unit tests** (testing small code units like a class), **integration tests** (testing larger units like a set of classes), **performance